List of Northumbrian saints

 This list of Northumbrian saints includes Christian saints with strong connections to the medieval Kingdom of Northumbria, either because they were of local origin and ethnicity (chiefly Anglian) or because they travelled to Northumbria from their own homeland and became noted in their hagiography for work there.
 Northumbria existed from the 7th-10th centuries in what is now northern England, along with areas of the Scottish Borders and the Lothian.
 Its chief ecclesiastical centre was York.
-Northumbria originally started originally from North of the Humber to the Firth of Forth, although the borders were ever expanding, and land South of the Humber was part of the Kingdom of Northumbria, such as Lindsey.
+Northumbria originally extended from North of the Humber to the Firth of Forth, although the borders were ever expanding, and land South of the Humber was part of the Kingdom of Northumbria, such as Lindsey.
 Also lands north of The Firth of Forth.

 During the reign of king Oswald of Northumbria, an Irish monk Aidan was invited to reconvert the area to Christianity.
 He and other Irish monks achieved this and subsequently the Northumbrians helped to reconvert much of the rest of England and also parts of the European continent.